 Now you don’t have to sacrifice your health to enjoy delectable, heart (and belly) warming foods.
 With these Healthy Comfort Foods you can satisfy your taste buds and feel great too!

-They’re all gluten-free and mostly low carb.
+Plus, they’re all gluten-free and mostly low carb.

 The problem, of course, is that so many comfort foods, while they might seem “comforting”–they wreak havoc on our blood sugar, and our guts…and inevitably on our health.